 Physical Education at Essendon North Primary School is an important component of the school’s curriculum, and being active is emphasised by all staff.
 Students are encouraged to participate in all types of sport whether it is in their class, Physical Education lessons or through our many other sport programs.
 This time is critical for students as it adds to their confidence, co-operation and sportsmanship and keeps the balance between work and play.

-Each child from Foundation through to Grade Six participates in weekly Physical Education lessons.
+Each child from Foundation through to Year Six participates in weekly Physical Education lessons.
 In addition, upper primary students have the opportunity to participate in a Swimming Carnival, Cross Country Event, Athletics Day, Interschool Sport and Footy Day.

 The Perceptual Motor Program (PMP) at Essendon North Primary School is a weekly school based program for all Foundation students.
 At the core of PMP is the research-based understanding that children require language, memory, visual, listening, physical and social skills to be prepared for high quality learning.
 PMP develops a range of important kinaesthetic skills to support learning, including balancing, spatial awareness, body image and control, eye/hand coordination, directionality and language and problem solving.

 The Performing Arts program at ENPS, provides students with opportunities to develop knowledge, skills and processes in the areas of Music, Drama and Dance from Foundation to Grade Six.
 The program is designed to maximise opportunities for students to become innovative thinkers and to have experiences as both audience members and artists.
 Through Performing Arts we emphasize creativity, imagination and self-confidence.